python/cpython/Doc/library/unittest.rst

    Show local variables in tracebacks.

-.. cmdoption:: --durations
+.. cmdoption:: --durations N

-   Show the slowest test cases.
+   Show the N slowest test cases (N=0 for all).

 .. versionadded:: 3.2
    The command-line options ``-b``, ``-c`` and ``-f`` were added.